Car Rental in Manama (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from Bahrain International Airport for convenience, where major international agencies operate - compare rates through booking widgets as prices vary by season and vehicle type.
+Rent from Bahrain International Airport for convenience, where major international agencies typically operate alongside local companies - compare rates using the booking widget as prices vary by season and demand.

-Before driving off, inspect the vehicle thoroughly for existing damage, verify insurance coverage details, and confirm the fuel policy (typically full-to-full in the region).
+Before driving off, thoroughly inspect the vehicle for existing damage and ensure it's documented with photos, verify you have the rental agreement and emergency contact numbers, and confirm the fuel policy (typically full-to-full in Bahrain).

-Plan to return your vehicle with the agreed fuel level and allow extra time for the return inspection process - confirm the exact return location and hours with your rental agency.
+Plan to return your car with the agreed fuel level and allow extra time for the vehicle inspection at drop-off - airport returns typically require arriving earlier than your flight departure to complete the process.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners